 DoctorxDentist Session held on July 31, 2018.

 Dr Tony Ho is a recognised figure in the Singapore refractive surgery arena with 25 years of specialty experience.
-Always embracing change and innovation, Dr. Ho was the one who pioneered epi-LASIK (flapless, bladeless LASIK surgery) in Singapore and the region.
+Always embracing change and innovation, Dr Ho had the opportunity to perform the surface-based, no cut and no flap Advanced Surface Ablation (ASA) method, now known as epiLASIK. (flapless, bladeless LASIK surgery) in Singapore and the region.
 He is currently the head doctor at Clearvision Eye Clinic & LASIK Centre.

 Dr Tony answered questions from readers on: